codekips/queryrover/README.md

 # Project Rover
 ## Usage:
 * Download this git repo, and install packages using setuptools
+* Run pytest to make sure all tests are going through
 ### Query Management:
 * Instantiate RoverMgmt with RoverMgt()
 * Add datasets, using the add_dataset function.
 Usage below